 Keep your eyes peeled because these gigantic installations are scattered across 3,000 acres.
 Each sculpture is the product of the artistic genius of sculptor Ricardo Breceda.

+A man named Avery purchased the land with the intention of preventing it from ever being developed.
 Avery was heir to the Avery-Dennison label-making fortune, but he blazed a distinct path of his own in San Diego.
 He was a Cal Western Law School graduate who for a time worked in the San Diego City Attorney’s office and later served as an associate dean for the law school, but much of his attention was devoted to Borrego.
-He purchased the land with the intention of preventing it from ever being developed.

 At some point while traveling back and forth visiting his children at college in Riverside, Avery happened on the Perris studio of Mexican born and self-taught sculptor Ricardo Breceda.
 The studio was called Perris Jurassic Park, and the men quickly discovered a mutual love of dinosaurs.